mvolkmann/blog/src/swift/SwiftPackageManager.md

 - Open the Source Control Navigator which is the second Navigator tab.
 - Click the "Repositories" tab.
 - Right-click the top entry and select "View on GitHub...".

+## Finding Packages

+There is no official package index similar to {% aTargetBlank "https://www.npmjs.com", "npmjs" %} for Node.js packages.
+{% aTargetBlank "https://swiftpackageindex.com", "Swift Package Index" %}
+is an unofficial index where you can search for open source packages.
+As of January 7, 2023 it provides information on 5,306 packages.

 ## Using Packages